apollo

 Caution

-Flanzen D Tablet may pass into the breast milk.
+Flanzen D Tablet may enter breast milk.
 Consult your doctor for more information on this if you are a breastfeeding mother.

 bannner image